 Garden Art Pass

 Our gardens are available for artists to paint, draw or photograph.
 Set up your easel or tripod and enjoy the tranquility of Mt.
 Cuba Center as you capture its beauty.
-Garden Art Passes are available both onsite and online beginning in late March.
+Garden Art Passes are available both in person and online.

 Dates: Wednesdays and Thursdays